mccartykim/ParaCompFinal/readme.md

 In the output, we have one grayscale value per pixel.

 Our algorithm: gray_pix = (max(red, green, blue) + min(red, green, blue))/2

+To run:
+Ensure you have downloaded or converted an appropriate image.
+This can be done with imagemagick, a popular free and open source image tool.
+Example: convert SOURCEIMAGE -compress none in.ppm

+Compilation on Linux:
+gcc -fopenmp gray.c -o a.out
+Run ./a.out in.ppm

+The program reads whatever .ppm image is specified in the argument, and outputs out.pgm, which is a grayscale bitmap.